 - Insufficient refrigerant

 Either way, the ending effect is that the air conditioner's evaporator coil does not properly dissipate heat, and in essence 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
 In short, the A/C transformed into an old-school icebox.

 What Can You Do When Your A/C Freezes?

 - Turn the system completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
 It is important that the A/C system is completely OFF.

 - Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter as well as any return air filters.
 Open all the registers completely and ensure that they are not obstructed by furniture or drapery.

 - Call Air Engineers Service Experts.
-The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to an expensive repair.
 When your unit freezes over it can lead to damage to the compressor.
 Replacing your compressor could cost as much as a downpayment on a high efficiency model.
 Unfortunately, many people are forced to pick between installing a new system vs repairing the old one.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive repair.
+If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of having a less expensive repair.
 Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.